MyAnalytics personal dashboard

 MyAnalytics helps you understand how you collaborate with colleagues and spend your time at work.
 An important tool to help you gain this understanding is the MyAnalytics personal dashboard.

 To learn about the benefits of using MyAnalytics, see Why use MyAnalytics?

 Only you have access to your MyAnalytics dashboard.
 MyAnalytics does not provide your manager or anyone else in your organization access to your dashboard.

 - In a web browser, open delve.office.com.
 Notice the Home, Me, MyAnalytics, and Favorites options in the navigation pane.

 - In the navigation pane, select MyAnalytics.
 The MyAnalytics personal dashboard opens and displays your information for the most recent complete week.

 The MyAnalytics dashboard gives you the tools you need to help you prioritize work and spend time more effectively.
 The following sections describe these tools:

-Near the top of the MyAnalytics dashboard is the “Your time” area.
-This area shows a concise overview of how you've spent your time this week and how this behavior compares with your goals.
+Near the top of the MyAnalytics dashboard is the "My time summary" area.
+This area shows a concise overview of how you've spent your time this week and how this behavior compares with your company average.

-This report shows summaries of the four main ways that MyAnalytics categorizes your time.
-For each category, MyAnalytics compares your actual number of hours with a time goal.
-You can change these weekly time goals.
+This report summarizes the four main ways that MyAnalytics categorizes your time.
+For each category, MyAnalytics compares your actual number of hours with your company average.

 See MyAnalytics Tips for suggestions on how you can spend your time more efficiently.